 Here’s his take on his research project….’My research looks at whether people think climate change is more or less important relative to other things.
 So, whether issues like health care, education (for people with children), the economy, job security, and the cost of living are more immediate to people than climate change, and what this might mean when it’s time to vote.’

 At a big shindig on the Wellington waterfront I photographed a few weeks ago the winners of this prestigious prize were announced.
-Prior to that evening I photographed three of these winners for the Royal Society ( it was supposed to be 5 but because of Covid I couldn’t shoot the other two-dang!)
+Prior to that evening I photographed three of these winners for the Royal Society.

 The first was Dr Diane-Sika Paotonu who took out the Prime Ministers Science Communication Prize.